About Us

 Colleen Ball

-Colleen Ball is an appellate lawyer for the Wisconsin State Public Defender.
+Colleen Ball is a law clerk for Justice Protasiewicz on the Wisconsin Supreme Court.
 She stumbled onto Chief Justice Edward Ryan’s misogynistic opinion denying women admission to practice in the Wisconsin Supreme Court while researching some obscure point as an associate at Reinhart Boerner Van Duren, S.C. in Milwaukee.
 Ryan’s jarring words stuck in her mind.
 Years later she asked her young daughters, who had just watched a Wisconsin Supreme Court argument, what they thought of the three female justices on the bench.
 Both offered entertaining observations but neither said: “Cool, mom!
 There are three women on the court.”
 Why would they?
 Most of the lawyers they knew were women.
 Colleen told them about Lavinia, and her story stuck in their minds.
 One daughter chose Lavinia Goodell for her National History Day project on the theme “Taking a Stand in History.”
-Colleen recently discovered her daughter’s box of sources stuffed in a closet and thought that Lavinia’s story had lots of potential.
+Years later, Colleen discovered her daughter’s box of sources stuffed in a closet and thought that Lavinia’s story had lots of potential.
+She scheduled lunch with Nancy Kopp to discuss ways to showcase Lavinia’s story.

 Nancy Kopp

 Nancy Kopp is a Wisconsin Supreme Court Commissioner.
-She first learned of Lavinia Goodell in the late 1970s when she was working as a legal secretary for Attorney Tom Berg in Janesville.
+A Rock County native, Nancy first learned of Lavinia Goodell in the late 1970s when she was working as a legal secretary for Attorney Tom Berg in Janesville.
 Back in those days, law firms stored a complete set of Wisconsin Reporters in their libraries.
-Nancy read Ryan’s 1876 opinion denying Lavinia admission to practice law based on her sex and was thoroughly disgusted.
-The story stuck in her mind.
-When Nancy returned to school at the University of Wisconsin-Whitewater, she wrote a history paper on Lavinia Goodell and Angie King, who in 1879 formed Wisconsin’ss first female law firm.
+Nancy read Ryan’s 1876 opinion denying Lavinia admission to practice law based on her sex.
+The story stuck in her mind, and when she returned to school at the University of Wisconsin-Whitewater, she wrote a history paper on Lavinia Goodell and Angie King, who in 1879 formed Wisconsin’s first female law firm.
 Nancy made a trip to the Wisconsin Historical Society to do research and found herself engrossed in the Janesville Gazettes from the 1870s.
 She went to law school, pursued a legal career, but did not think a whole lot more about Lavinia until she lunched with Colleen.
 It quickly became clear that Nancy had missed her calling as a private detective.
 She tracked down Lavinia’s living relatives, who revealed the story behind her mistaken identity, and dug up all sorts of never-before-seen primary sources.

 Sarah Stamps